jgonfsbl/nomad-consul-vault_on_aws/README.md

 Please note that the ideal scenario, with/without IaC, is to use a Launch Template to avoid misconfigurations and improve personalization.
 </details>

+After the EC2 Launch the user-data script will complete the job for consul agents, nomad workers, nomad servers and consul server other than the first.
+The first consul server suffer a chicken-egg problem and the best approach is to initialize it manually.

+# EOF